 Community Engagement Scholars

 NOTE: This program was recently changed to a YEAR LONG program.
-Participation in both semesters (fall and spring of each academic year) is required to receive the 3 credit hours and the stipend.
+Participation in both semesters (fall and spring of each academic year) is required to receive the 3 credit hours and the scholarship.

 Who should apply:

 Duquesne University undergraduate students who desire to be involved as student leaders for community engagement, while providing direct service in Pittsburgh.
 Through this program, students will be immersed in an experience that contributes to personal growth; develops civic knowledge, skills, and values; and empowers them to be involved as responsible and participatory citizens.

 This is a highly selective program.
 Successful students will be leaders with a history of service and demonstrated commitment to working collaboratively in a relationship with others.
 Students who have taken a community-engaged learning (or, service-learning) class are preferred.

 Participate as a Community Engagement Scholar (8 hours per week)